Skip to main content

 “The man who does not read good books has no advantage over the man who cannot read them.” – Mark Twain

-MY TOP FIVE ENTREPRENEUR BOOKS FROM 2017:
+MY FAVORITE ENTREPRENEUR BOOKS

-5. THE THIRD WAVE BY STEVE CASE
+1. THE THIRD WAVE BY STEVE CASE

 This book blew my mind.
 Steve Case, the founder of AOL and pioneer of the modern internet, provides insight into the “Third Wave” of the internet.
 He projects that everything will be connected to the internet like a “smart” device.
 He envisions a future of ultra-connected devices (even toasters) and people which will revolutionize health, business, politics, transportation and many other facets of the modern world.
 I didn’t mind the first half of the book essentially being a memoir of his days creating AOL and the modern internet because I love a good entrepreneur story.

-4. VENTURE DEALS BY BRAD FELD AND JASON MENDELSON
+2. VENTURE DEALS BY BRAD FELD AND JASON MENDELSON

 The bible for breaking down venture capital deals, this book provides a complete walkthrough of the funding process from how to engage venture capital firms to closing a multi-million dollar deal.
 It provides fantastic definitions and insight to both an entrepreneur and an aspiring venture capitalist.
 A must-read before setting out to raise capital.